 Tracey has worked in the social care sector for over 25 years where she managed a range of social care services across several policy areas including justice, problematic substance use, homelessness, children, young people, and mental health.
 Her more recent senior roles have driven improvement and quality assurance through service review, re-design, organisational change and strategic development and implementation.

-Tracey has worked in the University of Glasgow, Scottish Government before her current post as Chief Executive Officer at Partners in Advocacy.
-She is a member of The Promise Oversight Board, Chair of the Scottish Independent Advocacy Alliance (SIAA) and Criminal Justice Voluntary Sector Forum (CJVSF).
+Tracey has worked in the University of Glasgow, Scottish Government and in Human Rights before her current post as Chief Executive Officer at Scottish Recovery Consortium.
+She is a member of The Promise Oversight Board, Chair of the Scottish Independent Advocacy Alliance (SIAA), Independent Chair of Argyll and Bute Alcohol and Drug Partnership and Vice Chair of the Criminal Justice Voluntary Sector Forum (CJVSF).

 Kyna Reeves